 JEFFERSON CITY, Mo. – – The Missouri Farm Bureau Political Action Committee (PAC) has endorsed Congressman Jason Smith for reelection to the U.S. House of Representatives in Missouri’s Eighth Congressional District.
 Trustees of the MOFB PAC Southeast Regional Endorsement Committee voted to support his candidacy.

-“Chairman Smith has proven himself to be a powerful advocate for agriculture and rural America,” said Leon Michel, chairman of the MOFB PAC’s Southeast Regional Endorsement Committee.
-“As chairman of the House Ways and Means Committee, he is leading on critical issues like tax and trade policy that directly impact Missouri farm families.
-His strong agricultural background and commitment to our members make him an effective voice for our state in Congress.”
+“Congressman Jason Smith continues to be a leading voice for agriculture and rural America in Congress,” said MOFB President Garrett Hawkins.
+“As chairman of the House Ways and Means Committee, he is helping shape tax and trade policies that have a direct impact on Missouri farm families and rural businesses.
+His agricultural roots and leadership on key policy issues make him an effective advocate for our state and an important ally for Missouri agriculture.”

 First elected to Congress in 2013, Smith has consistently worked to advance policies that strengthen farm operations, expand market access and support rural communities.
 Prior to his service in Washington, he served in the Missouri House of Representatives.
 He has been recognized with the American Farm Bureau Federation’s “Friend of Farm Bureau” award following each of his completed terms.